sellisttg/AVP/readme.md

 ####About 850 words
 #OUR PROTOTYPE
-Trinity Technology Group's application prototype (code name Thunderstruck) will allow California residents to receive email, SMS and push notificaitons relating to emergency and non-emergencies from a variet managed sources.
+Trinity Technology Group's application prototype (code name Thunderstruck) will allow California residents to receive email, SMS and push notifications relating to emergency and non-emergencies from a various managed sources.
 This application is geo-location aware provides administrators to publish, track, analyze, and visual related data.
 [Full Requirements](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/Prototype%20B%20Requirements.pdf)
 ##As a Resident, [link]
 ##As an administrator,
 ##etc [tbd]